liferay/liferay-docs/develop/tutorials/articles/themes-and-layout-templates/embedding-portlets-in-themes-and-layout-templates.markdown

     [RolesSelectorEditPortletProvider](https://github.com/liferay/liferay-portal/blob/master/modules/apps/roles/roles-selector-web/src/com/liferay/roles/selector/web/portlet/RolesSelectorEditPortletProvider.java)
     class.

-4. Specify the methods you'd like to implement.
+4. Specify the methods you want to implement.
 Make sure to retrieve the portlet ID and page ID that should be provided when this service is called by your theme.